-- Membership Changes (§6 of the Raft paper and §4 of the dissertation) - Log Compaction (§7 of the Raft paper and §5 of the dissertation) - Web application to control and interface with a Raft node (using gRPC).
-(Refer to this repo for an example on node.js and grpc-web.) - Snapshots, using the Chandy-Lamport or another algorithm
+- Membership Changes (§6 of the Raft paper and §4 of the dissertation). - Log Compaction (§7 of the Raft paper and §5 of the dissertation). - Web application to control and interface with a Raft node (using gRPC).
+(Refer to this repo for an example on node.js and grpc-web.) - Snapshots, using the Chandy-Lamport.